Death Valley National Park RV trip planning

 What is the best pickup city for Death Valley National Park?

-Las Vegas, Los Angeles, San Bernardino are the main markets to compare.
+Las Vegas, Los Angeles, San Bernardino are the main pickup cities to compare.
 The best choice depends on flights, rental supply, drive time, and the full route after the park.

 Can I take any RV to Death Valley National Park?